 - Bryn Frere-Smith, who works with International Justice Mission.

 3. We support short term mission trips by members of St George’s congregation in prayer and occasional finance.

-4. As needs arise, we give our regular Sunday collections to Tearfund to support their disaster relief work.
+4. As needs arise, we give our regular Sunday collections to organisations supporting disaster relief work.